DRUMS Theory · Quantum Foundations · April 2026

-Quantum Entanglement in the DRUMS Framework
+Quantum Entanglement in DRUMS

 1. Global Superfluid Field

-\[ \Psi(\mathbf{x},t) = \sqrt{\rho(\mathbf{x},t)} e^{i\theta(\mathbf{x},t)} \]
+\[ \Psi(\mathbf{x},t) = \rho(\mathbf{x},t) \, e^{i\theta(\mathbf{x},t)} \]

 This field is globally continuous, implying that spatially separated systems remain embedded in the same phase structure.
+The velocity field emerges from the phase gradient:

 2. Multi-Particle State as Shared Phase Structure